 Scale and Measuring Cup

-Ideally, you’ll need a scale to weigh the coffee grounds, and a measuring cup to measure the amount of water.
-If you don’t have a scale, you could still use a spoon to measure the coffee grounds, but it’s a bit trickier, because beans have different density, depending of the roast level, and origin.
-Darker beans expand more during the roasting process, so you will have less coffee than a light roast, if you measure by volume.
+Ideally, you’ll need a scale to weigh the coffee grounds and a measuring cup for the water.
+If a scale is unavailable, you can use a spoon to measure the coffee grounds, but this is less precise due to varying bean densities, which depend on roast level and origin.
+Specialty-grade beans, scoring 80+ on the Coffee Quality Institute scale, can vary significantly.
+Darker beans expand more during roasting, so measuring by volume will yield less coffee than a light roast.

 Timer